Scientific Review of Alternative Medicine

-The Scientific Review of Alternative Medicine is a discontinued peer-reviewed medical journal published by the Commission for Scientific Medicine and Mental Health.
+The Scientific Review of Alternative Medicine (SRAM) is a discontinued peer-reviewed medical journal published by the Commission for Scientific Medicine and Mental Health.
 It was established by Wallace Sampson (Stanford University) and Paul Kurtz (Committee for the Scientific Investigation of Claims of the Paranormal) and claimed to be "the only peer-reviewed journal devoted exclusively to objectively analyzing the claims of 'alternative medicine.'"